akharrou/sphinx-restructuredtext/docs/Headings - rst,nts,ksa,2020-1109203547.rst

 Synopsis
 ************************************************************

 You can insert headings by using one of the following characters to underline, and optionally, overline, text.
-The order in which you declare them is the order in which they will be ranked in terms of assignment from ``<h1>`` to ``<h6>``.
+The order in which you declare them is the order in which they will be ranked, going from ``<h1>`` to ``<h6>``.

 * ``#``, for parts
 * ``*``, for chapters